lambdaclass/concrete/ROADMAP.md

     equivalence, cached-object substitution negatives, and stdlib
     authority/allocation/evidence gates.
 The artifact must show the exact point at which independent checking stops and backend/toolchain trust begins.
+20. Pin the supported LLVM/clang version and gate version drift.
+The backend today targets whatever `clang` defaults to on the host (`docs/EXECUTION_MODEL.md`), yet the TCB already conditions backend correctness on "LLVM version" — so a floating toolchain leaves the trusted boundary a moving, un-audited target and makes native output non-reproducible across hosts (`docs/DETERMINISM.md` already disclaims binary reproducibility for exactly this reason).
+Declare one supported LLVM version (or a narrow tested range) as part of the backend contract, and make an upgrade a deliberate, gated event: on a version bump the wrong-code corpus, the backend-contract gate, and IR golden tests must re-pass before the new version is declared supported.
+This is the cheap control that turns the moving boundary into a fixed one; the structured `BackendIR` contract (#18) and a future hand-written LLVM bitcode emitter (the Zig/Roc decoupling technique) are the heavier long-term options, pulled only if version pinning proves insufficient.
+Wire the check into `scripts/tests/check_backend_contracts.sh`: the compiler refuses or warns on an unsupported LLVM version, and the drift corpus re-runs on a bump.
+21. Compiler-writing / verified-self-host language prerequisites (pull-gated research).
+Features a future proof-preserving self-host (CakeML-style, Phase 14) or a compiler-in-Concrete workload would need, surfaced by what makes ML/OCaml and Zig good compiler hosts.
+None is scheduled; each is pulled by a real workload and must preserve the linear / no-GC / visible-layout thesis — the OCaml GC path is deliberately not taken; the non-GC arena (#1g) + typed-index (#1b) + layout path is.
+    - 21a.
+Guaranteed tail-call optimization: a tail call lowers to a loop, so recursive tree-walks (the dominant compiler shape) run in constant stack.
+Today recursion is a stack-overflow risk the predictable profile avoids; guaranteed TCO makes tail recursion predictable-profile-safe rather than banned.
+Pure codegen guarantee — no ownership/capability/proof interaction.
+Gate: a deep tail-form fixture runs in O(1) stack; non-tail recursion is diagnosed, not silently stack-unsafe.
+    - 21b.
+Bit-level data layout: arbitrary-width integers (`uN`/`iN`) and packed structs/enums with defined bit layout — compact IR nodes, discriminant/flag packing.
+Fits the visible-systems-layout thesis directly.
+Gate: a packed struct's size and field offsets equal the declared bit layout; an over-wide store into a `uN` field is rejected or wraps per the declared width, not silently.
+(SOA containers and `std.bigint` are stdlib-level, pulled the same way; nested patterns is tracked in `docs/NESTED_PATTERNS.md`.)

 ## Phase 15.5: Unsafe Concrete And Trusted Systems Profile